joshwhatk/better-jira/README.md

 ## Planned features:
 - [ ] Set custom width for detail view
-- [ ] Adding a standup view to give more space
+- [x] Adding a standup view to give more space
 - [x] Adding a toggle to turn the extension off from within it’s menu
 - [ ] Adding an intuitive interface for inputing large numbers of tickets
+- [ ] Add a "Create and Open" button
+- [ ] Add a new Card design that allows hovering for more detail, bigger image, etc. (perhaps paired with standup mode)